-This abstract is excerpted from the PI's Proposal, dated 6/28/19, budget updated 6/28/19.

 This project will restore and protect habitat at three state park units that continue to be adversely impacted by human activities, including recreational access.
 Two park units, Izaak Walton and Slikok Creek are within the Kenai River Special Management Area and the (EVOS) area of impact.
 Diamond Creek SRS, an EVOSTC small parcel acquisition (KEN 29: Tulin Parcel), is also within the EVOS area of impact.
 Restoration and protection strategies at Izaak Walton and Slikok Creek will include elevated, light-penetrating (ELP) walkways and river access stairs to allow foot traffic to travel above sensitive riverbank and prevent impacting riparian resources.
 The Diamond Creek SRS component consists of developing a trailhead to manage access and human impacts to prevent further deterioration of habitat at the site.
 This overall project will benefit the injured resources Bald Eagle, Dolly Varden, Sockeye Salmon, and Pink Salmon and the injured services Recreation and Tourism.

-FY20 Funding Recommendations (February 2020):

-Science Panel Science Director PAC Executive Director Trustee Council
+FY20 Funding Recommendations (February 2020): Science Panel Science Director PAC Executive Director Trustee Council Not Applicable Not Applicable Not Not Applicable Not Applicable Applicable Withdrawn Withdrawn Withdrawn ^{}This abstract is excerpted from the PI's Proposal, dated 6/28/19, budget updated 6/28/19.
+FY20 Funding Recommendations (October 2019): Science Panel Science Director PAC Executive Director Trustee Council Not Applicable Not Applicable Not Fund Deferred Reviewed PAC Comments - FY20 Date: February 2020 Not applicable.

+Executive Director Comments - FY20

+Date: October 2019

-Not Applicable Not Applicable
+Not applicable.

-FY20 Funding Recommendations (October 2019):

-Science Panel Science Director PAC Executive Director Trustee Council

-Not Applicable Not Applicable Not Fund Deferred

-Reviewed

 PAC Comments - FY20

-Date: February 2020

-The PAC will meet on February 25, any comments will be posted after the meeting.

-Executive Director Comments - FY20 Date: October 2019

-PAC Comments - FY20

 Date: October 2019

 The current term PAC members are in the process of being seated and thus a PAC meeting was not held in 2019.

 Executive Director Comments - FY20

 Date: October 2019

 There has been broad support for habitat enhancement projects that the Council engages in with ADNR and also in combination with other state and federal agencies.
 These projects focus on areas of high public use, such as for hunting, fishing, recreation and subsistence activities and work to create durable infrastructures, such as light-penetrating, elevated walkways and riverbank restoration, to support and mitigate recreational and other uses of these important and fragile watersheds.

-Project Number: 20200135

-Project Title: Kenai River Special Ma nagement Area: Eagle e Rock Facility Improvements
+Project Title: Kenai River Special Management Area: Eagle Rock Facility Improvements

 Primary Investigator(s): Rys Miranda

 PI Affiliation: ADNR Project Manager: ADFG

-EVOSTC Funding Requested FY17-21: \$6,419,000 FY17 FY18 FY19 FY20 FY21 \$0 \$0 \$0 \$6,419,000 \$0
+EVOSTC Funding Requested FY17-21: \$6,419,000

+FY17 FY18 FY19 FY20 FY21

+\$0 \$0 \$0 \$6,419,000 \$0

 Requests include 9% GA.